UST-QuAntiL/QuantumTranspiler/README.md

 ## Dependencies

 There are several dependencies that need to be installed on the system.
+Some of the dependencies (e.g Qiskit and Pyquil) need gcc to be installed on the system.
 It is recommended to install them with [Pip](https://pip.pypa.io/en/stable/).

 ```bash